 Steve Crimmins defends clients in enforcement matters involving the Securities and Exchange Commission and other financial services regulators.
 He provides strategic advice and representation before and during investigations.
-He advocates for clients in meetings with regulators, “Wells” submissions and similar position papers, settlement negotiations and consent decree resolutions.
+He advocates for clients in meetings with regulators, white papers and Wells submissions, settlement negotiations and consent decree resolutions.
 Where matters must be contested, he fights for clients in litigated administrative proceedings and in federal court litigation, trials and appeals.
 He also handles internal investigations, litigates private securities cases and other commercial disputes, and teams with other law firms as securities co-counsel in civil, criminal and administrative cases.

 Steve was Chair of the Federal Bar Association’s Securities Law Section for five years, and has also held leadership positions with the District of Columbia Bar.
-He testified twice before the U.S. House of Representatives on SEC issues, regularly speaks on securities law panels, and is quoted in the national business news media.
-He writes on securities topics, including a scholarly article “Insider Trading: Where Is the Line?” in the Columbia Business Law Review that was favorably reviewed by The Economist and cited to the Supreme Court in 2016.
+He testified twice before the U.S. House of Representatives on SEC issues during the financial crisis, regularly speaks on securities law panels, and is quoted in the national business news media.
+He writes on securities topics, including a scholarly article “Insider Trading: Where Is the Line?” in the Columbia Business Law Review that was favorably reviewed by The Economist.
 He has lectured multiple times to securities law classes at Columbia and Georgetown.

 During eight years as a senior executive of the SEC’s Enforcement Division, Steve led its large Trial Unit in prosecuting hundreds of jury and non-jury securities cases in federal courts and administrative proceedings, while participating actively in SEC investigations and settlement negotiations.
 He originally joined the SEC staff as a line trial attorney and continued to litigate and try cases after his promotion to senior Enforcement Division management and the federal Senior Executive Service.
 He earned the Commission-wide Productivity Improvement Award for his management skills.
 Before the SEC, he practiced with a large New York law firm.

 Since returning to private practice over a decade ago, Steve has helped entities and individuals successfully resolve numerous securities matters.
 On September 28, 2017, the Securities and Exchange Commission unanimously affirmed and expanded the grounds for his defense trial victory in an SEC in-house administrative proceeding, in which he personally examined or cross-examined 25 fact and expert witnesses, resulting in dismissal of all charges against a large custodial services company.
-Over the last decade his clients have included public and private companies, directors, officers, financial services firms, securities professionals, accountants, lawyers and others.
-Matters have included financial reporting and accounting issues, disclosure issues, insider trading, complex financial products, FCPA issues, market manipulation, and various securities industry-related enforcement issues.
+He is presently active in cryptocurrency and cybersecurity matters, and over the last decade has defended clients in matters involving financial reporting and accounting issues, disclosure issues, insider trading, complex financial products, FCPA issues, market manipulation, and various securities industry-related and other enforcement issues.

 Following an SEC Wells Submission, obtained “closing letter” declining to bring charges against senior executive of financial services firm, which had settled an administrative proceeding relating to mutual fund share class recommendations, Matter of SunTrust Investment Services, Inc., 2017 WL 4064192 (Sept.
 14, 2017).

-Representing over 30 executives and management employees in internal review by public company regarding potential accounting matters (2016 to date).
+Representing over 30 executives and management employees in public company’s internal review of certain accounting issues and in related matters (2016 to date).